yonghyunk1m/gclef-cmu.github.io/blog/posts/250918_MusicArena.md

 | **Max (Post-IQR)**| 88.15       | 46.76       |

 ![Listening Data](https://raw.githubusercontent.com/yonghyunk1m/gclef-cmu.github.io/main/blog/posts/figures/250918_MusicArena_fig4.png)
-> **Figure 4: Listening time distributions for Track A (left) and Track B (right).** After removing outliers, the histograms show that users tend to listen to Track A longer than B before making a preference decision.
+> **Figure 4: Listening time distributions for Track A (left) and Track B (right).** After removing outliers, the histograms show that users tend to listen to Track A longer than B (median 20.7s vs. 7.1s) before making a preference decision.

 Why is Track A listened to so much longer?
 To investigate, we analyzed the very first "play" action users take in a battle.
-The analysis of **1,051** valid battles revealed a staggering pattern:
+The analysis of **1,051** valid battles revealed an overwhelming (but not unexpected) bias towards users listening to Track A (the left track) in >95% of battles:

 | First-Played Track | Count | Probability [%] |
 | :----------------- | :---- | :-------------- |
 | **Track A**        | 1004  | 95.53           |
 | **Track B**        | 47    | 4.47            |

-There is a **95.5%** probability that a user will play **Track A** first.
-This reveals a strong positional bias, suggesting the listening time difference is driven by a behavioral tendency to engage from left to right.
 This led us to a new hypothesis: **users will listen longer to whichever track they play first, regardless of its position.**

 We re-categorized all listening data into "First-Played Track" and "Second-Played Track" and ran the analysis again.
-After removing IQR outliers (203 battles), the findings offer a powerful confirmation.
+After removing IQR outliers (203 battles), the findings corroborate this hypothesis: the discrepancy between play counts is even sharper when we analyze this.

 | Metric            | First-Played [s] | Second-Played [s] |
 | :---------------- | :--------------- | :---------------- |